craigfrancis/php-is-literal-rfc/justification.md

 $query = $em->createQuery('SELECT u FROM User u WHERE u.id = ' . $_GET['id']);
 ```

-By mixing strings from a trusted developer, with values that are user (attacker) controlled, we have a problem.
+By mixing strings from a trusted developer (literals), with values that are user (attacker) controlled, we have a problem.

 ## Common Mistakes